Charles Sturt University: Student Senate

-Sport
+Sports and athletics

 The Charles Sturt University Football Club at Bathurst was formed under the name of Bathurst Teachers College in 1963, making it one of the oldest football clubs in Bathurst.
 The club changed its name multiple times to match the educational institute, gaining its current name when Mitchell College was rebranded to Charles Sturt University.

-Governance
+Student newspaper

-Charles Sturt University is governed by a 16-member Council, whose members include the Chancellor and Vice-Chancellor.
-Dr Michele Allan, a company director, food industry and agribusiness specialist, with an academic background in biomedical science, management and law, is the current and third Chancellor of the university since 3 December 2014; and Professor Renée Leon became the fifth Vice-Chancellor on 1 September 2021.
+Hungappa is a student newspaper published at Charles Sturt University.
+The magazine was established in 1989 and is managed by the Rivcoll Student Representative Committee.
+The name means "to spread the word" in the local Wiradjuri language.

 Notable people

 Members of Charles Sturt University alumni include notable TV presenters Andrew Denton, Amanda Keller, Latika Bourke and Hamish Macdonald.
+Leslie Weston was awarded a Fellow of the Australian Academy of Science in 2023.
+Craig Steven Wright, who has falsely claimed himself to be the inventor of Bitcoin, has several degrees from Charles Sturt University.